Skip to main content

 Internal Market, Industry, Entrepreneurship and SMEs

-The unitary patent is a legal title that provides uniform protection across all participating countries on a one-stop-shop basis, providing huge cost advantages and reducing administrative burdens.
-The Unified Patent Court offers a single, specialised patent jurisdiction.
+The unitary patent is a legal title that provides uniform protection across all participating EU member countries on a one-stop-shop basis, providing huge cost advantages and reducing administrative burden.
+The new Unified Patent Court offers a single, specialised patent jurisdiction, which now enables centralised litigation for the participating EU member countries.

 The benefits of unitary patent protection for Europe